Information You Provide; Collection of Information

 We may use information about you to improve, personalize and facilitate your use of our Services.
 For example, when you sign up for a Talus Web Account, we may associate certain information with your new account, such as information about other accounts you had or currently have with Talus, and prior transactions you made using our Services.
 We also may use information about you to measure, customize, and enhance our Services, including the design, content, and functionality of our applications and websites, or to track and analyze trends and usage in connection with our Services.

 We may use information about you to send you news and information (provided you have not indicated otherwise) or to conduct surveys and collect feedback about our Services and to communicate with you about products, services, contests, promotions, discounts, incentives and rewards offered by us and select partners, based on your communication preferences and applicable law.
 We also may contact you to resolve disputes, collect fees and provide assistance for problems with our Services or your Talus Web Account.
-You can tell us to not contact you with information about our other products and services at any time, either by contacting us, or by following the unsubscribe link in our communications.
+You can tell us to not contact you with information about our other products and services at any time, either by contacting us, by following the unsubscribe link in our communications or by changing your notification settings by logging into your Talus Web Account.
 Please note that at all times, even where you choose not to receive promotional content from us, we may still message you about the Services for which you have signed up.

 We may use information about you: